alihashmiii/Lineage-Mapper/README.md

 ###### * add confidence index for the tracked cells (easy to implement -> pure laziness)

-Here are a few capabilities that i have introduced on top of "Lineage Mapper"
+Here are a few capabilities of "Lineage Mapper" and some the functionality on top

 #### 1. `Segment and Track a group of cells`